Updated: Dec 5, 2020

 Dakotans for Health, an emerging group of public officials, caregivers, health care advocates, and concerned citizens supporting the expansion of Medicaid released today an FAQ/Overview of Montana's Medicaid expansion efforts citing sources from Montana's Departments of Revenue, Labor, and Health as well as a 2018 study conducted by the University of Montana School of Business.

 Following the bipartisan example of Republican North Dakota Governor Jack Dalyrmple, Montana Governor Steve Bullock expanded Medicaid in 2015.
 To date, the program has provided health insurance to +90,000 Montana residents.
 I thought it might be helpful to do a little write up on the success of Montana.
 Including a question and answer section below.

-You can read Dakotan's for Health's general Medicaid Expansion FAQ HERE.
+FYI- you can read Dakotan's for Health's general Medicaid Expansion FAQ HERE.

 Question: How many Medicaid expansion enrollees work?